 Type of Violation Killing, murder, manslaughter (Including attempts) Definition The killing of a human being by a sane person, with intent, malice aforethought (prior intention to kill the particular victim or anyone who gets in the way) and with no legal excuse or authority.
-1 Examples - Deliberate or indiscriminate killing of civilians during conflict - Killings by police - Denying access to life-saving resources (e.g. water source) - Denial of lifesaving medical care (for example high rates of unexplained deaths in prisons or IDP camps, etc.) Type of Violation Summary extrajudicial execution Definition The meaning of extra-judicial killing or extrajudicial execution is the killing of persons by authorities without sanction or any judicial proceedings or legal process.
-2 This includes the summary and arbitrary execution of persons.
+Examples Deliberate or indiscriminate killing of civilians during conflict Killings by police Denying access to life-saving resources (e.g. water source) Denial of lifesaving medical care (for example high rates of unexplained deaths in prisons or IDP camps, etc.) Type of Violation Summary extrajudicial execution Definition The meaning of extra-judicial killing or extrajudicial execution is the killing of persons by authorities without sanction or any judicial proceedings or legal process.
+This includes the summary and arbitrary execution of persons.

-1G Hill & K. Hill, The People's Law Dictionary.

-2 International Covenant on Civil and Political Rights and Universal Declaration of Human Rights
+G Hill & K. Hill, The People's Law Dictionary.
+International Covenant on Civil and Political Pights and Universal Declaration of Hum

-- Overstretched capacities of judicial bodies to effectively prosecute such cases - Power relations creating an environment of impunity for the commitment of these crimes - Discrimination and xenophobia tolerating violent actions against certain groups - A state practice of elimination and imposition of authority by terrorising individuals (applies to extra-judicial killing) - Increased gang, drug trafficking, organised crimes - Non-state actor funding methods (death squads, extortions, etc.) - Weak or unregulated weapon sale and ownership

-Example of Individual characteristics or circumstances which, due to the context, could lead to risk factors for the individual

-- Belonging to particular race, colour, sex, language, religion, political group, nationality, status or social origin

-- Socio-economic status increasing risks of targeting by armed groups or gangs

-- Relationships between perpetrator-victim

-- Belonging to armed groups, police, or judicial bodies

-- Substance use

-- Political affiliation

-- Divorce and separation

-- Increased community engagement and relations - Effective judicial due process - Guidelines and manuals developed by the State preventing the excessive use of force by security agents - Community based protection

-For SGBV CM services: Refer all cases of 'honour killing' and/or any other acts of GBV that result in, or are likely to result in deprivation of life.
+FOR ADAPTION: Examples of risk factors and protective factors in your context based on your protection analysis Examples of environmental risk factors Overstretched capacities of judicial bodies to effectively prosecute such cases Power relations creating an environment of impunity for the commitment of these crimes Discrimination and xenophobia tolerating violent actions against certain groups A state practice of elimination and imposition of authority by terrorising individuals (applies to extra-judicial killing) Increased gang, drug trafficking, organised crimes Non-state actor funding methods (death squads, extortions, etc.) Weak or unregulated weapon sale and ownership Example of Individual characteristics or circumstances which, due to the context, could lead to risk factors for the individual - Belonging to particular race, colour, sex, language, religion, political group, nationality, status or social origin - Socio-economic status increasing risks of targeting by armed groups or gangs - Relationships between perpetrator-victim - Belonging to armed groups, police, or judicial bodies - Substance use - Political affiliation - Divorce and separation Example of Protective Factors Increased community engagement and relations Effective judicial due process Guidelines and manuals developed by the State preventing the excessive use of force by security agents Community based protection Outside the scope of protection case management requiring referral For SGBV CM services: Refer all cases of 'honour k are likely to result in deprivation of life. illing' and/or any other acts of GBV that result in, or